-As your child starts knowing what to expect leave out a word or action for him to fill in.
+As your child starts knowing what to expect leave out a word or action for them to fill in.

-Take turns making up the steps with your child so he can have a turn giving you the directions.
+Take turns making up the steps with your child so they can have a turn giving you the directions.

 Sequence Photos or Toys

 Use basic concepts such as small, medium, big or short, taller, tallest to arrange objects or pictures.